celo-org/docs/blog/26-03-23-building-your-smart-contract-web-dapp-with-celo-composer/building-your-smart-contract-web-dapp-with-celo-composer.md

 In this tutorial, we learnt how to create a smart contract dapp using celo-composer.
 We created a basic smart contract as well as a basic Dapp to interact with our smart contract.
 We were able to connect a wallet to our dapp and instantiate a contract using the react-celo library.

+## Next Step
+This is the link to the [github repo](https://github.com/J0shcodes/celo-composer-dapp) that contains the link to this tutorial if you are interested in cloning and running the code

 ## About the Author

 I am a React frontend developer with over 3 years of experience building for the web, a web3 developer, and a technical writer.
 Visit my [GitHub profile](https://github.com/J0shcodes) to see some of the projects I have worked on and currently working on.